 —Dr. Robert Moghim, CEO

-Topgrading History: CEO Dr. Robert Moghim is an avid reader of best practices, and asked his leadership team to read Topgrading in 2009.
+Topgrading Methods: CEO Dr. Robert Moghim is an avid reader of best practices, and asked his leadership team to read Topgrading in 2009.
 Why?

 With production and company culture going in the wrong direction, Dr. Moghim recognized that his company was made up of largely C Players.
 The organization culture was flawed and the chance of becoming a premier physician staffing firm was remote.